This policy applies to all staff and patrons of the Bellingham public libraries.

 - online using their child’s library card and PIN

-- over the phone with proper identification
+- over the phone after confirming their identity

 - in person using their child’s library card or by providing photo identification